wangerekaharun/StreamReactions/README.md

 The <code>getReactions()</code> method takes in three parameters:

 - <code>messageId</code> - ID of the message whose reactions you want to fetch.
 - <code>offset</code>- The position at which you want to start fetching your reactions.
-Tis is useful when at times you want to fetch from let's say the 10th reaction.
+This is useful when at times you want to fetch from let's say the 10th reaction.
 You set the offset to be 10.
-For this case it's 0 since you want to fetch from the first.
+For this case, it's 0 since you want to fetch from the first.
 - <code>limit</code>- This specifies the number of reactions you want to fetch at a single time.
 The number is as per your needs.

 From the sample project, here's how the reactions are:

 ![Paginated Reactions](https://github.com/wangerekaharun/StreamReactions/blob/master/images/paginated_reactions.png)

-The API offers alot of flebility according to your needs.
+The API offers a lot of flexibility according to your needs.
 In the next section you'll be looking and the reactions from the API itself and how you can customize them.

 ## Looking at Stream Reactions

-The Reactions API has the UI components for reactions already built for you incase you don't need custom ones as you've been learning in the sections above.
+The Reactions API has the UI components for reactions already built for you in case you don't need custom ones as you've been learning in the sections above.
 This is how they look:

 ![Inbuilt Reactions](https://github.com/wangerekaharun/StreamReactions/blob/master/images/inbuilt_reactions.png)

-The UI offers a couple of commons reactions like the like love, thumbs up and so on which makes it easier if you want to quickly adopt them and use them in your app.
+The UI offers a couple of commons reactions for example like love, thumbs up and so on which makes it easier if you want to quickly adopt them and use them in your app.

 However, at times the requirement for your app can be different.
 Can I remove the default reactions?
 Can I add custom reactions?
-Can I be able to apply my own app style to the reactions?
+Can I be able to apply my app style to the reactions?
 Are some of the questions you might ask yourself.

-And the good news is....drum rolls :-) Yes you can be able to do all that.
-From version **4.9** of the SDK you can be able to customize all this.
+And the good news is....drum rolls :-) Yes, you can be able to do all that.
+From version **4.9** of the SDK, you can be able to customize all this.
 You'll be learning how to customize next.

 ## Customizing the Reactions UI

-In order for you to customize the Reactions, you'll be using the <code>SupportedReactions</code> which allows you to define reactions.
-It accepts two parameters on it's constructor:
+For you to customize the Reactions, you'll be using the <code>SupportedReactions</code> which allows you to define reactions.
+It accepts two parameters on its constructor:

 - <code>context</code> - context of your class.
 - <code>reactions</code> - This is a Map of keys which hold the reaction type and a <code>ReactionDrawable</code>.
 This is the parameter you use to add your custom reactions.
 If you don't provide any reactions, by default it'll use the standard reactions.